puppetlabs/puppet-docs/source/pe/3.3/trouble_console-db.markdown

     curl -k -X GET -H "Accept: text/yaml" ${CERT_OPTIONS} "${MASTER}/nodes/$1"

-Pass the desired `nodename` as the argument to the script.
+Pass the desired node's name as the argument to the script.
+This is almost always the `certname` of the node, but may be different if you have configured `node_name`.

 Recovering from a Lost Console Admin Password
 -----